wzacs1/BioinfWorkshop/Workthroughs/Part2-2_16SseqProcessQiime2.md

 # your commands begin here..
 ```
 - The `-o` option specifies a file to save the standard output to.
 By default sbatch actually combines standard eror and standard output, hence the extension I like to add, but you can add any extension you want as well.
-It usually makes sense to name this at least with the same name as script it came from
+It usually makes sense to name this at least with the same name as script it came from.
 - `-J` is the jobname that it will be under when you view the queue.

 ##### Note on partition, processes and time